Linkta-org/core/.github/docs/MVP_SYSTEM_DESIGN_DOCUMENTATION.md

    - Estimated Effort: 2 hours.
    - Acceptance Criteria:
         - UserInput is sanitized on the server-side.

-3. Improve pre-processing (add context, reformat) mechanism of UserInput.
+3. Handle sanitized UserInput storage in the database
-   - Estimated Effort: 8 hours.
+    - Estimated Effort: 2 hours
     - Acceptance Criteria:
-        - Pre-processing mechanisms are improved.
-        - User input is enriched with relevant context.
-        - Input is reformatted to ensure compatibility with LLM.

-4. Improve LLM interaction mechanism to process UserInput and generate a LinktaFlow.
-   - Implement a mechanism to ensure the generated LinktaFlow adheres to the desired format.
-   - Estimated Effort: 4 hours.
-   - Acceptance Criteria:
-        - Generated LinktaFlow is validated against the desired format.
-        - Validation errors are handled gracefully.
-        - LinktaFlow is formatted correctly before storage.

-5. Handle sanitized UserInput and generated LinktaFlow storage in the database.
-   - Estimated Effort: 2 hours.
-   - Acceptance Criteria:
-        - UserInput and LinktaFlow are stored securely in the database.
+        - UserInput is stored securely in the database
-        - Data integrity is maintained.
+        - Data integrity is maintained
-        - Retrieval and querying of stored data are efficient.
+        - Retrieval and querying of stored data are efficient

 #### LinktaFlow Visualization and Interaction - Sprint 1
 >_Work in progress_